What is Social Media Anxiety?

 ✔️ Base your entire mood on your online engagement

-If you're nodding along to most of these... keep reading.
+If you're nodding along to at least 3 of these... keep reading.

-This isn't just about feeling bummed for a few minutes.
+This isn't just about the thrill of strangers liking you.
 Social media anxiety can:

-Kill your grades (hard to focus on studying when you're spiraling about your follower count)
+● Kill your grades (hard to focus on studying when you're too busy scrolling)

-Make you forget what you're actually good at
+● Make you forget what you're really good at

 The ironic part?
 These apps designed to “connect” us can make us feel more isolated than ever.
 That’s why there’s the ever rising “loneliness crisis.”